 Section 2- SECURITY BOND: The Board may require at its discretion that contracting party or parties in a public works contract, as defined in section 1, exceeding $10,000 give adequate performance and liability security at the time the party submits his bid. §33.22(2).
 In addition the board may require proof of insurance on any contract let.

-Section 3- CONFLICT OF INTEREST: Any Commissioner shall abstain from voting on any matter before the Board in which he, as a private person, or in which any member of his immediate family (spouse, parent or child), has a financial interest and shall refrain from activities prohibited under Wis.
+Section 3- CONFLICT OF INTEREST: Any Commissioner shall abstain from voting on any matter before the Board in which he/she, as a private person, or in which any member of his/her immediate family (spouse, parent or child), has a financial interest and shall refrain from activities prohibited under Wis.
 Stat. §19.59.

 Article VII- COMMITTEES

-Section 1- ELECTIONS: The Chairperson shall appoint at least one elector, any or all of whom are not running for the office of Commissioner, to serve as the election’s committee.
+Section 1- ELECTIONS: The Chairperson shall appoint at least one person, any or all of whom are not running for the office of Commissioner, to serve as the election’s committee.
 The committee shall distribute, collect and count the ballots at the annual meeting and report the results to the annual meeting.

 Section 2- AUDITING: The Treasurer with the approval of the Chairperson shall appoint up to three electors to serve as auditing committee.
-In the event no elector shall agree to serve in this capacity the Treasurer, with the approval of the Chairperson may appoint on outside licensed accountant to serve in this capacity.
-The committee shall examine all financial records of the District and report its conclusions to the annual meeting.
+In the event no elector shall agree to serve in this capacity, the Treasurer, with the approval of the Chairperson, may appoint an outside licensed accountant to serve as an auditor.
+The auditor shall examine all financial records of the District and report its conclusions at the annual meeting.

 Section 3- OTHER COMMITTEES: The chairperson may appoint other committees as he/she deems necessary to further the interests of the District.

 Section 4- REPORTING: All committees shall report to the chairperson.
-Upon request of the Board or electors at the annual meeting, the committees shall also report to the electors at the annual meeting.
+Upon request of the Board or Eligible Voters at the annual meeting, the committees shall also report to the Eligible Voters at the annual meeting.

 Section 5- COMPENSATION: Committee members shall receive no remuneration for service to the District.
 With prior approval from the Board, committee members may submit vouchers for actual and necessary expenses incurred while conducting the business of the District.